epsilla-cloud/vectordb/README.md

 <hr />

 Epsilla is an open-source vector database.
 Our focus is on ensuring scalability, high performance, and cost-effectiveness of vector search.
 EpsillaDB bridges the gap between information retrieval and memory retention in Large Language Models.
-It is the Hippocampus for AI.

 The key features of Epsilla include: